-- 1. Degree Level
+- 1. Degree Level Standard

-- 2. Admission, Promotion and Graduation
+- 2. Admission, Promotion and Graduation Standard

-- 3. Program Content
+- 3. Program Content Standard

-- 4. Program Delivery
+- 4. Program Delivery Standard

-- 5. Capacity to Deliver
+- 5. Capacity to Deliver Standard

-- 6. Credential Recognition
+- 6. Credential Recognition Standard

-- 7. Regulation and Accreditation
+- 7. Regulation and Accreditation Standard

-- 8. Nomenclature
+- 8. Nomenclature Standard

-- 9. Internal Quality Assurance and Development
+- 9. Internal Quality Assurance and Improvement Standard

-- 10. Academic Freedom and Integrity
+- 10. Academic Freedom and Integrity Standard

-- 11. Student Protection
+- 11. Student Protection Standard

 - 12. Economic Need

 - 13. Non-Duplication

 - 14. Credential Level

-&lt;sup>6 When a paid work term is not feasible, the Board may consider proposals for unpaid work terms of comparable length to meet this requirement.
+6 When a paid work term is not feasible, the Board may consider proposals for unpaid work terms of comparable length to meet this requirement.
 The normal and expected work-integrated learning experience is one that occurs outside of the academic term.
 Colleges may allow part-time work-integrated learning experiences, bearing in mind that any such learning experiences are subject to review upon program renewal and that part-time employment should not compromise the feasibility of academic studies (i.e. part-time employment should not create undue or excessive student work-load).